Rubén Blades Biography

 "They wouldn't record me.
 I had to push a cart full of mail from 57th and Broadway to 52nd Street every day."

-While the job was not glamorous, it gave him contact with the New York Latin music scene.
+He seized the opportunities this contact gave him with the New York Latin music scene.
 Performers such as Richie Ray and Bobby Cruz, Nestor Sanchez, Bobby Rodríguez, Tito Puente, Roberto Roena, Pete "El Conde" Rodríguez, and Ismael Miranda recorded his compositions.

-His opportunity to sing came when Ray Barretto needed a new vocalist, and auditioned him in the mailroom.
-He was hired and shared lead vocals with Tito Gomez on the Grammy-nominated album Barretto (1975) and Tomorrow: Barretto Live (1976).
+His chance to sing came when Ray Barretto formed a new orchestra, and auditioned him in the mailroom.
+He was hired to share lead vocals with Tito Gomez, debuting at Madison Sq.
+Garden on July 26, 1974, and recording the Grammy-nominated album Barretto (1975) and Tomorrow: Barretto Live (1976).
 He performed with Larry Harlow's Orquesta Harlow and sang on the Grammy-nominated La Raza Latina (1977).
-He provided backup and guest vocals for other Fania recordings and the Fania All-Stars.
+He provided many backup and guest vocals for other Fania recordings and the Fania All-Stars.
 A guest appearance on Willie Colón's The Good the Bad the Ugly (1975) brought him widespread recognition for his song "El Cazangero" (lyrics & translation).

-This successful collaboration led to Blades joining forces with Willie Colón, replaceing Héctor Lavoe as singer, and bringing his own ideas and compostions with him.
-The Colón and Blades partnership would mark an important shift in salsa music.
+This successful collaboration led to Blades joining forces with Willie Colón, replaceing Héctor Lavoe as singer, and bringing his own ideas and compositions with him.
+The Colón/Blades partnership would mark an important shift in salsa music.

 "Ray was more interested in Afro-Cuban music and jazz.
 Willie was more interested with things that had to do with Latin America, and he allowed me to record my songs.
 It was a wonderful group of people, which I had the privilege to meet and work with."

-Their album Siembra (1978) was an international smash hit, with songs and arrangements that spoke to both the head and the feet, and uplifting and compelling social messages.
-The story song "Pedro Navaja" broke records and remains a beloved classic.
+Their album Siembra (1978) was an international smash hit, with songs and arrangements that spoke to both the head and the feet, and uplifting and compelling social messages and colorful stories.
+The song "Pedro Navaja" broke records and remains a beloved classic.

 "All of a sudden you had a record that was confronting issues and that was unheard of at the time."

 This ground-breaking album was followed by another, the two part Maestra Vida (1980), a musical drama using characters to explore social issues in a very personal way.
-Blades blended theatrical and literary concepts with the music of the streets to tell his story of a family in the barrio.
+Blades blended theatrical, literary, and political concepts with the music of the streets to tell his story of a family in the barrio.
+The work has been produced onstage in Panama and elsewhere in Latin America.

 In 1982, Blades was given the opportunity to pursue his interest in acting.
 Fania owner Jerry Massucci offered him a role in a low budget movie entitled The Last Fight, directed by Fred Williamson.